Parameterized Complexity of Efficient Sortation: Parameterizing by the Number of Commodities

 \subsection{A Fixed-Parameter Algorithm for \pfixed}

-In this subsection, we establish the fixed-parameter tractability of \pfixed\ under the aforementioned parameterization.
+In this subsection, we establish the fixed-parameter tractability of \pfixed\ by the number of commodities.
 Our proof relies on three main ingredients.
 First, we provide a straightforward proof that \pfixed instances with target $T \leq 1$ are in \fpt by the number of commodities (\cref{thm:var_commodities_target1}).
 This allows us to concentrate on the case of $T\geq 2$ in the rest of the section.

-\begin{theorem} \pfixed restricted to instances such that $T \leq 1$ are in \fpt when parameterized by the number of commodities. \end{theorem} \begin{proof} We prove the statement by providing an $f(|K|)$-kernel.
+\begin{theorem} \pfixed restricted to instances such that $T \leq 1$ is in \fpt w.r.t.\ the number of commodities. \end{theorem} \begin{proof} We prove the statement by providing an $f(|K|)$-kernel.
 In particular, we show that any \pfixed instance $(D,K,1)$ can be reduced to the equivalent instance $(D',K',1)$, where $V(D')$ contains only vertices that are the source or destination of a commodity in $K$, $E(D') = \{(v,v')\mid v,v'\in V(D'), (v,v')\in\tc(D)\}$, and $K'$ is obtained from $K$ by deleting all vertices from all paths that are neither start nor destination of any commodity.

 As $\tc(D')$ is a subgraph of $\tc(D)$, any solution to $\I'=(D',K',1)$ is a solution to $\I=(D,K,1)$.
 In the reversed direction, we show that if $\I$ is a YES-instance then it has a solution that does not use any of the deleted vertices by an exchange argument.
 Let $H$ be a solution graph for $\I$ and let $v$ be a non-source, non-destination vertex in $H$.
 If $v$ has no out-neighbor in $H$, it does not contribute to the solution and can be removed.
 Otherwise, as $H$ has outdegree 1, $v$ has a unique out-neighbor $w$ in $H$.
 Create a new solution graph $H'$ by letting $V(H') = V(H)\setminus \set{v}$, deleting the edge $(v,w)$, and replacing each edge $(u,v)\in E(H)$ by an edge $(u,w)\in E(H')$.
 Then the outdegree of each vertex in $H'$ is at most as large as its outdegree in $H$ and thus at most 1.
 Moreover, for every commodity routed along an $s$-$t$-path $P$ there is still an $s$-$t$-path in $H'\cap \tc(P)$.
-In either case, $H'$ is still resolves all commodities in $K$.
+In either case, $H'$ still resolves all commodities in $K$.
 By repeatedly applying this procedure, we can create a solution graph $H'$ in which all non-source, non-destination vertices are removed.
 Thereby $H'$ is a solution graph for $\I'$.